ebrahimkhodadadi/SignalTrader/README.md

 ## 🚀 Quick Start for Beginners

-If you're new to TelegramTrader and just want to get started quickly:
+If you're new to SignalTrader and just want to get started quickly:

 ### 1. Download the Latest Release
 - Go to [GitHub Releases](https://github.com/ebrahimkhodadadi/TelegramTrader/releases)